FACTBOX-What assets do UK-sanctioned Russian oligarchs have? | Headlines

 FACTBOX-What assets do UK-sanctioned Russian oligarchs have?

-"His net worth is an estimated 2 billion pounds.
-The U.S. designated Deripaska in 2018."
-3. Igor Sechin

-"Igor Sechin is the chief executive of Rosneft, a Russian state oil company and particularly close and influential ally of Putin.
+3. Igor Sechin "Igor Sechin is the chief executive of Rosneft, a Russian state oil company and particularly close and influential ally of Putin.
 Sechin has been sanctioned by the U.S. and EU."

-4. Andrey Kostin
+"His net worth is an estimated 379 million pounds.
+Kostin has been sanctioned by the U.S. and EU."
+5. Alexei Miller

-5. Alexei Miller "Alexei Miller is CEO of energy company Gazprom, making him one of the most important executives supporting the Russian government.
+"Alexei Miller is CEO of energy company Gazprom, making him one of the most important executives supporting the Russian government.
 Miller served under Putin in the 1990s when Putin was deputy mayor in St Petersburg.
 Miller has been sanctioned by the U.S.."

-6. Nikolai Tokarev "Nikolai Tokarev is president of the Russian state-owned pipeline company Transneft.
+6. Nikolai Tokarev

+"Nikolai Tokarev is president of the Russia state-owned pipeline company Transneft.
 He first met Putin when both served as KGB officers in Dresden in East Germany in the 1980s.
 They have remained closely associated ever since.
 Tokarev has been sanctioned by the U.S. and EU."
+7. Dmitri Lebedev

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)